 Check Out: Top 5 JDM Cars to Drive Before you Die

-How to engine responds greatly depends on the size of the turbo, but generally speaking a 2JZ making 500whp is going to respond better the throttle inputs than a 1JZ making similar power.
+How to engine responds greatly depends on the size of the turbo.
+Generally speaking, a 2JZ making 500whp is going to respond better the throttle inputs than a 1JZ making similar power.
 This is once again a great attribute of the increased stroke of the 2JZ.

-Parts are nearly identical in price as well, however when including the price of purchasing the engine itself, it’s cheaper to build a 1JZ.
+Parts are nearly identical in price as well.
+If you include the price of purchasing the engine itself, it’s actually cheaper to build a 1JZ.
 The most commons upgrades would be a single turbo setup.
 The factory turbos have issues when the boost is turned up at all.

 1JZ vs 2JZ: Engine Strength

-Contrary to what most people believe and spread around the internet, the 1JZ and the 2JZ are pretty much equally as strong.
+Contrary to what most people believe, the 1JZ and the 2JZ are pretty much equally as strong.
 Their connecting rods are identical other than the length since the 2JZ has a longer stroke.
 The crank and pistons are pretty much equally as strong as well.

 Also read: RB26 vs 2JZ: Which One is Better and Why?

-The reason most people think that the 2JZ is stronger is because it can hold up to higher power levels.
+The reason most people think that the 2JZ is stronger is that it can hold up to higher power levels.
 But, they fail to account for the extra displacement.
-A general rule of them is that the 1JZ stock bottom end is good for about 650-700 horsepower, and the stock 2JZ bottom end is good for about 800 horsepower.
-You would think that the 2JZ would be stronger then right?
+Generally speaking the 1JZ stock bottom end is good for about 650-700 horsepower, and the stock 2JZ bottom end is good for about 800 horsepower.
+You would think that the 2JZ would be stronger than right?
 Wrong

 The stock 1JZ bottom end is good for 650-700, which is 260 – 280 hp/liter (650hp/2.5liter=260hp/liter).
 The stock 2JZ bottom end in good for around 800, which is 266hp/liter.